naturalis/Custom-databases-DNA-sequences/README.md

 <!-- ABOUT THE PROJECT -->
 ## Project goals

 Using an export from the Dutch Species Register (NSR) with a full taxonomic breakdown, including synonyms and expected species, (see `data/NSR exports/`) running the script allows for its list of species to be compared against matching genera extracted using BOLD's Public Data Portal API.
 Filterting to Dutch records only and writing matching/non-matching sequence data to their allocated files.
+An analyses of these records can then be made to examine their coverage and gain more insight into the data.
 Periodically performed, a custom database can be created and kept up to date regarding new or changes to the public sequence data of interest.

 ### Workflow
 ![Workflow](https://github.com/naturalis/Custom-databases-DNA-sequences/blob/master/script/Flowchart.png?raw=true)